 Even 'Nero' was part of a complicated legal struggle.
 While Sleen was already working for De Standaard, he was technically still under contract with Het Volk for three months.
 This meant he couldn't publish anything for that entire period.
 He received help from an unexpected corner.
 Willy Vandersteen and Karel Verschuere drew a 'Nero' story of their own, which could fill in the gap in De Standaard during this three-month period.
 The story, 'De Avonturen van Nero en co.', better known under the fan nickname 'De Geschiedenis van Sleenovia' (1965), was written by Gaston Durnez.
 Vandersteen and Verschuere cut images from old 'Nero' albums, pasted them in a completely new order and drew in additional characters and backgrounds themselves.
 After only four episodes, Het Volk sued.
 The story continued, but Nero received a big black bag over his head and all of Sleen's characters were completely remodelled.
 A few episodes later Het Volk dropped its case and the story continued as intended.
 Still, the legal issues have kept this unique collage comic unavailable today.
 It was only published in 1979, in a special issue of the Dutch comics information magazine Stripschrift.
 In 2014 Dirk Stallaert had started redrawing the entire album in Sleen's style.

 Quintessential Belgian traditions like these ensured that 'Nero' always remained a national phenomenon.
-Attempts were made to translate it in English, French and German, but only in Wallony and the Netherlands does 'Nero' enjoy cult status.
-A South African translation was once considered, but the publishers took objection to the black main cast member Petoetje.
-Despite being unknown in France the album 'Het Lachvirus' (1974) did win the the Prix Saint-Michel for "Best Humor Story" at the International Comics Festival of Angoulême.
+Attempts were made to translate it in English, French and German, but only in Wallonia and the Netherlands does 'Nero' enjoy cult status.
+The album 'Het Lachvirus' even won the Brussels Prix Saint-Michel for "Best Humor Story" in 1974.
+A South African translation of the series was once considered, but the publishers took objection to the black main cast member Petoetje.
 Another reason why 'Nero' never broke through outside Belgium was Sleen's stance against commercialization.
 None of his characters were ever exploited in merchandising.
 The only "commercial" album he ever made, 'De Jinkaboems' (1976), was made for a noble cause: UNICEF.
 By remaining true to his principles Sleen never got rich, but he at least maintained his creative independence.
 As such he could freely add his own personal pet peeves, like political caricatures, exotic animal species, philosophical quotes and inside jokes.